Backendless/pro-manager/readme.md

-# About (ALPHA phase)
+# About (BETA phase)
 **Pro Manager** is a backendless product created to simplify installation and managing on-premise Backendless version.

-The Pro Manager is currently in **ALPHA** stage.
-There can be some breaking changes and you can use it on your own risk.
+The Pro Manager is currently in **BETA** stage.
+There can be some breaking changes, but it should not impact on your installation itself.
+You should use it carefully.

 # Requirements
 - 4Gb memory